uisautomation/capture-agent-ansible/README.md

 ### Updating hosts file ###

 To be able to specify the host when running the ansible playbook it needs adding to the appropriate hosts file for the environment (prod-hosts, test-hosts or dev-hosts).

 It needs to be added in the section relevant to the video/audio hardware in the device.
+Currently only the following are used:

+* **capture-agents-v4l2-split**
+ * Proposed production
+ * Single screen (slides/presentation)
+ * Audio from 3.5mm jack
+* **capture-agents-magewell-split**
+ * Initial experimental
+ * Magewell card installed

+> _TODO: Add capture-agents-dual-v4l2-split for dual video presentation and presenter ?_

 Copy a commented example in the hosts file, changing the IP address to that of the desired host.
 The hostname doesn't matter but needs to be unique and is specified when running the playbook.

+For example:
 ```
 [capture-agents-v4l2-split]
 uis-capture-agent-42 ansible_host=172.24.234.123 ansible_ssh_port=22